juanavelez/vertx-util/README.md

 ### com.chibchasoft.vertx.util.concurrent.ContextExecutorService

-Implementation of `ExecutorService` which relies on a Vert.x `Context` for the execution of submitted tasks.
+Implementation of `ExecutorService` that relies on a Vert.x `Context` for the execution of submitted tasks.
-Submit methods for `ContextExecutorService` return `ContextFuture` instances.
-This is a `RunnableFuture` and a Vert.x `Future` that it is implemented usig the code of both `FutureTask` and Vert.x `FutureImpl`.
+Submit methods for `ContextExecutorService` return `ContextFuture` instances.`ContextFuture` is both a `RunnableFuture` and a Vert.x `Future`. `ContextFuture` implements the code of both `FutureTask` and Vert.x `FutureImpl`.
-As submitted tasks are executed within the scope of a `Context`, a normal `FutureTask.get()` would be ill-advised as it would both block the Context as well as preventing the actual task of being executed (in the case of an Event Loop Context).
+As submitted tasks are executed within the scope of a `Context`, a normal `FutureTask.get()` would be ill-advised as it would block the `Context` as well as preventing the actual task of being executed (in the case of an Event Loop Context).

 In this case the correct way of usage for the `ContextFuture` would be to use the provided Vert.x `Future` methods